diptobiswasanime4/Notes/Theory of Computation/Deterministic Finite Automata (DFA).md

 While analyzing a DFA if we don't find which state some of the inputs should go, we can create a **Dead State**

+A state that only has outgoing transitions and no incoming transitions is called **Unreachable State**

 If we resolve a problem that satisfies the opposite of our requirement, we can Flip the states, final states to non-final states, and non-final states to final states to meet our requirements.
+## Real-life Example

+Vending Machine is a good example of DFA

+States:

+1. Dispensing
+2. Waiting for coins
+3. Selecting items

+Inputs:

+1. Insert coins
+2. Pressing buttons

 # Related Notes